 Belgian-born and award-winning screen actress Émilie Dequenne made her screen debut in “Rosetta” (1999), directed by Jean-Pierre and Luc Dardenne.
 Her stunning performance as the film’s leading character earned her a Best Actress award at the Cannes Film Festival right away.

-And only a few weeks later, Ms. Dequenne was reunited with her “Rosetta” directors, the Dardenne brothers, and actor Fabrizio Rongione, at a screening of the film in Brussels during the BRIFF (Brussels International Film Festival), celebrating the film’s twentieth birthday.
+A few weeks later, Ms. Dequenne was reunited with her “Rosetta” directors, the Dardenne brothers, and actor Fabrizio Rongione at a screening of the film in Brussels during the BRIFF (Brussels International Film Festival), celebrating the film’s twentieth birthday.